fireearth88/Portfolio/README.md

 In fact that many companies still do not know their customers properly as there is no system in place to manage existing customers.
 They generate thousands of customer databases, but they do not analyze it at regular intervals.
 They usually use the old methods when examining customer data in sales or marketing departments.

 ### "If your retention is poor then nothing else matters."
-Brian Balfour, Founder/CEO of REforge
+Brian Balfour, Founder/CEO of Reforge

 The best way to get to know your customers is through customer segmentation.
 Customer segmentation is the process of diving customers into groups or segments with respect to common characteristics.